 The department store building evolved from earlier mercantile organizations and expositions in 17th and 18th-century Paris.
-By the 1820s and 1830s, what were once centralized open markets had been reorganized as arcades that housed many shops under one roof, and many producers joined forces to increase production in mills and factories.
+By the 1820s and 1830s, once centralized open markets had been reorganized as arcades that housed many shops under one roof.
+Many producers joined forces to increase production in mills and factories.
 The department store was a specialized building that promoted convenience, novelty, and bigness, drawing upon a psychological ploy of desire.
 The first building in Paris to be designed and built as a department store was for Jacques-Aristide Boucicaut's Le Bon Marché, LTD.

 |Jacques-Aristide Boucicaut's Le Bon Marché Interior, 1875.|

 Boucicaut's building was a departure from earlier ones made by remodeling or combining smaller stores.
 It was the first significant example of architecture designed to be a department store from the ground up.
-Shopping was a continuation of the European social ritual called 'the promenade.'
+Shopping continued the European social ritual called 'the promenade.'
 Shopping had become a social custom where patrons could stop at a department store to observe, relax, use a 'comfort station,' or dine in the store.
 The store was designed as a theater for the artistic self.
-The merchant and the architect thought like dramaturges, designing a store building "as a stage set in an elegant theater for the public."
+The merchant and the architect thought like dramaturges, creating a store building "as a stage set in an elegant theater for the public."

 Origins of Marshall Field and Company